-Inpatient psychiatric treatment will vary based on the specific needs and mental state of the individual.
-In an emergency situation, it is likely that the patient will have very limited personal freedoms, even being on a locked hospital ward for a period of time.
+Inpatient psychiatric treatment will vary based on the unique needs and mental state of the individual.
+In case of an emergency, it is likely that the patient will have very limited personal freedoms.
+They may even be in a locked hospital ward or restrained for a while.
 But these are the extreme cases.
 Most who need inpatient care will have more treatment options available to them.

 There are two basic options for inpatient mental health treatment, a hospital setting or a residential setting.
-These venues influence what is inpatient psychiatric care like:
+These venues influence what to expect in an inpatient psychiatric care setting:

-The residential treatment facility setting is designed to feel more home-like, with a comfortable, relaxed atmosphere and more personal freedom.
-Residential programs are considered a step-down from an inpatient hospital program, and are a good option for treating mood disorders and those with a dual diagnosis.
-Residential programs may offer holistic therapies such as guided meditation and yoga to augment psychotherapy.
-There will also be access to an outdoor space for quiet time, such as reading or journaling.
+The residential treatment setting is designed to feel more home-like, with a relaxed feel and more personal freedom.
+Residential programs are a step-down in level of care from an inpatient hospital program.
+These are a good option for treating mood disorders and those with a dual diagnosis.
+Residential programs may offer holistic therapies such as guided meditation, art therapy, and yoga to enhance therapy.
+There will also be access to an outdoor space for quiet time, such as for reading or journaling.

-Generally, a hospital facility setting is reserved for the more severe psychiatric cases, with the primary goal of stabilizing the patient.
-A hospital has a more regimented, sterile atmosphere and freedoms are restricted for the safety of the patient, staff, and other patients.
-The mental hospital environment offers 24-hour monitoring of the patient and a more intense level of treatment.
-The hospital setting is best suited for those who are on suicide watch or experiencing a psychotic break.
+The hospital setting is reserved for the more severe psychiatric cases.
+The main goal is to stabilize the patient.
+A hospital has a stricter, more sterile feel, and freedoms are restricted.
+This is for the safety of the patient, staff, and other patients.
+The mental hospital setting offers 24-hour monitoring of the patient and a more intense level of treatment.
+The hospital setting is best suited for those who are on suicide watch or experiencing a break from reality.